launchdarkly/js-core/packages/telemetry/node-server-sdk-otel/README.md

 npm install @launchdarkly/node-server-sdk-otel --save
 ```

-2. If your application does not already have its own dependency on the `@opentelemetry/api` package, add `@opentelemetry/api` as well:
+2. If your application does not already have its' own dependency on the `@opentelemetry/api` package, add `@opentelemetry/api` as well:

 ```shell
 npm install @opentelemetry/api --save